2018 Turkish parliamentary election: İyi Party controversy

 The İyi Party, formed on 25 October 2017, was subject to wide speculation over whether it would be eligible to contest the elections.
-It was speculated that the AKP and MHP purposefully chose the date of 24 June to prevent İyi from contesting the election, as it was previously announced by İyi General Secretary Aytun Çıray that the party would be eligible to contest any election as of 28 June.
-The claim was later revealed to be a deliberate lie, with Çıray later claiming that the correct date was 10 June (six months after their ordinary congress) and that he purposefully gave a misleading date to fool the AKP.
-Conflicting rumours were then reported that the AKP had proposed a change in the law that would guarantee that İyi would stand in order to prevent a loss of support for perceived undemocratic practices, although the proposal was blocked by the MHP.
+It was speculated that the AK Party and MHP purposefully chose the date of 24 June to prevent İyi from contesting the election, as it was previously announced by İyi General Secretary Aytun Çıray that the party would be eligible to contest any election as of 28 June.
+The claim was later revealed to be a deliberate lie, with Çıray later claiming that the correct date was 10 June (six months after their ordinary congress) and that he purposefully gave a misleading date to fool the AK Party.
+Conflicting rumours were then reported that the AK Party had proposed a change in the law that would guarantee that İyi would stand in order to prevent a loss of support for perceived undemocratic practices, although the proposal was blocked by the MHP.
 Both parties denied the reports, and blamed the İyi Party for incompetence in the event that it was found to be eligible to contest the election.

 The Supreme Electoral Council (YSK) initially announced that it did not know whether İyi could participate, as the Court of Cassation was responsible for analysing the eligible parties.
 On 21 April, the Court announced that İyi was eligible.
 However, the YSK refused to ratify the announcement, causing accusations by the opposition that the government was trying to prevent İyi from running.
 On 22 April, 15 Republican People's Party (CHP) MPs resigned and joined the İyi Party at the request of CHP leader Kemal Kılıçdaroğlu, thereby allowing İyi to form a parliamentary group and guaranteeing them eligibility to run in the election.
 The YSK announced that İyi would be able to run in the elections on 23 April.